10 Things You May Be Doing That Drive Your Coworkers Crazy

 5. Sucking up to the boss

 Everyone knows the type.
 The guy or girl who will do or say anything to get on the bosses good side.
 It’s embarrassing for everyone, so if this is you, stop.
-Likeability isn’t a crime, but agreeing to everything your boss says comes off as not genuine and spineless.
+Likeability isn’t a crime, but agreeing with everything your boss says comes off as not genuine and spineless.
 Besides, most bosses notice this and don’t exactly find it flattering.

 Hard work and results will put you where you need to be, not playing the teacher’s pet.